cuhklinlab/RA3/README.md

-# RA3
+# The R-based implementation of RA3
-RA3 method for integrative analysis of single cell ATAC sequence data.

-## System requirements
-### Hardware requirements
-'RA3' package only needs a standard computer with enough RAM to support the operations defined by a user.

-### Software requirements
-The package has been tested on the following systems:
-- Linux:
-- macOS: Catalina (10.15.4),
-- Windows: Windows 10
+The R-based implementation of "A reference-guided approach for epigenetic characterization of single cells".
+The source code for the reproduction of results in the manuscript can be found [here](https://github.com/cuhklinlab/RA3_source).

 ## Installation guide
-You can install the released version of package RA3 from Github:
+Install the released version of RA3 package from Github:
 ```javascript
 devtools::install_github("cuhklinlab/RA3")
 ```

-It will take around 1 minute to install package RA3 on a standard MacBook Pro computer (8 GB RAM, 4 cores@2.4 GHz) and internet of speed 50 Mbps.
+It will take a few minutes to install the **RA3** package, mainly for preparing the embedded demo-data.

 ## Funcitons
-This package includes following functions:
+This package includes following main functions:
-- `runRA3` Run RA3 for integrative analysis of scATAC-seq data.
+- `runRA3` runs RA3 for the analysis of single-cell chromatin accessibility sequencing data.
-- `Dataprep` Normalize count matrix.
-This funciton is optional for normalization of runRA3's input count matrix.
-It implements TF-IDF for matrix normailization.
+- `Dataprep` normalizes the input count matrix by TF-IDF.
-- `RA3_EM` EM algorithm for RA3.
-This function is implementing an EM algorithm to estimate parameters of RA3 model.
+- `RA3_EM` performs an EM algorithm to estimate parameters of the RA3 model.

 ## Documentation
 Please check the [vigenette](https://github.com/cuhklinlab/RA3/wiki) for a tutorial.
 Two examples are contained for a quick start of RA3.

+## System requirements
+### Software requirements
+The package has been tested on the following operating systems:
+- Linux: CentOS Linux release 7.7.1908
+- macOS: Catalina (10.15.4)
+- Windows: Windows 10

+### Hardware requirements
+The package has been tested on both Normal Personal Computer and High-Performance Computing Cluster.

 ## License
 This package is built under license **GNU GENERAL PUBLIC LICENSE (GPL)**.